-KOHA canned dog food is formulated by a veterinary nutritionist and offer balanced nutrition for all life stages.
-They have no grains, potatoes, pea protein, carrageenan or fillers.
-These dog food recipes are also free of artificial preservatives, colors and flavors.
+KOHA canned dog food is formulated by a veterinary nutritionist and offers balanced nutrition for all life stages.
+They have no grains, potatoes, pea protein, carrageenan, or fillers.
+These dog food recipes are also free of artificial preservatives, colors, and flavors.

 KOHA Canned Dog Food and Dehydrated Food Mixes are made in the U.S.A.

-The Limited Ingredient line features one meat source per can, and every recipe contains New Zealand green mussel for joint health.
-They also include pumpkin for good digestion.
+The Limited Ingredient line features one meat source per can, and every recipe contains New Zealand green mussels for joint health.
+They also include pumpkins for good digestion.
 Limited ingredients dog foods are ideal for pets with food allergies or sensitivities.